EarlJr53/robo-barbie-jeep/content/english/_index.md

     label: "Project Details"
     link: "writeup/"

+# You should create a project website.
+The project website will serve two purposes: to explain how your system works and to document the story of how you arrived at your final product.
+You should create these deliverables for multiple audiences: general readers interested in your project, potential employers, other students in the course, and the CompRobo teaching staff (course assistants and faculty).

+# Show it off: Describe the main idea of your project.
+What does your system do?
+Why would you want to do this?
+What are the major components to your system and how do they fit together?
+Hopefully you will have some cool videos to put in the website by this point.

 # Features (simplified to a single section for the project introduction)
 features:
   - title: "Our Method"